file9.ai

 Geography

-• Natural Resources: Includes fish, forests (cork), and various minerals.
+• Natural Resources: fish, forests (cork), minerals such as copper and uranium

 People and Society